jeszheng/Intro-to-Android-HackPrinceton-2019/README.md

 However, we want multiple views within the  [ScrollView](https://developer.android.com/reference/android/widget/ScrollView), so we can solve this issue by making the single child a  [LinearLayout](https://developer.android.com/reference/android/widget/LinearLayout).

 1. Create a Linear Layout to hold the user input UI elements (EditText and Button).
 Note that we set the orientation attribute to be "horizontal" as the elements will be laid out horizontally.
 2. Add ScrollView containing a LinearLayout to hold the confession posts.
-Note that the LinearLayout orientation attribute is set to "vertical."
+Note that (1) the LinearLayout orientation attribute is set to "vertical."
+(2) we give this linear layout an id attribute: **android:id="@+id/confession_list"**  -- this will allow us to reference this layout from our Java code later on.

 Resulting activity_main.xml:
 ~~~